AbhiAgarwal/Time-Threads/README.md

 Technology Stack
 ======

-We mainly used Python for our back-end, Flask as our web client, and Tornado as the web server.
+We mainly used Python for our back-end:

+- Flask as our web client
+- Tornado as the web server.

 It was our first time using Flask & Tornado and it was a trade-off between Flask and Django, but Flask more suited to one-off projects.

 Team
 =====